David-Beninson/recipe_project/README.md

 This app lets users:
 - Create an account and log in
-- Search for recipes by ingredients
+- Search for recipes by ingredients with a configurable quantity limit (1-5 recipes)
-- Receive ingredient substitute suggestions
+- Receive ingredient substitute suggestions dynamically in the UI by clicking ingredients
+- Save custom user recipes (with custom ingredient quantities and instructions) to their profile
-- Save search history to the database
+- Save search history and cache recipe details/ingredient substitutes in the database
-- Cache recipes and substitute results for faster future responses
+- View saved searches and custom recipes on their personalized home dashboard

 The project is split into two main parts:
 - `app.fast_api`: the FastAPI backend